oat-sa/taohub-articles/forge/Results And Events/data-presentation.md

 ### Theoretical Background

-All information are stored following the RDF h model, this model allows a high flexibility to describe the structure of resources and relations between them.
+All information is stored following the RDF h model, this model allows a high flexibility to describe the structure of resources and relations between them.
 In our case, the main purpose resource is the instance of classes.
 Each class has a set of instances that represent a specific resource with a set of property values.
-So, in order to exploit these resources, on should get the structure of its class and get all the property values that are defined within the class description.
+So, in order to exploit these resources, one should get the structure of its class and get all the property values that are defined within the class description.

 ![]({width:100px}http://forge.taotesting.com/attachments/download/204/classdescription2.gif)